BajanMarian/sim2car/README.md

     2.servers
     3.traffic lights

-Each entity has an ID and, when you run the simulator, you can see their range ids displayed.
+Each entity has an ID and; when you run the simulator, you can see their range ids displayed.

 *Cars* have their own routes and are using the ROUTING_APP to find their destination faster.
 Cars can detect entities like traffic lights and other cars.
 They can adept their speed, got statistics about street crowdedness, stop at traffic lights,